sigmer/portaldocs/portal-sdk/generated/top-extensions-dialogs.md

     buttons: DialogButtons.OK,
     onClosed: () => {
         // this callback is invoked when the dialog is closed
-        // result.button maybe inspected to see which button was clicked.
+        // result.button may be inspected to see which button was clicked.
     },
 });